- Biomolecular Spectrometry Facility, School of Physical Sciences and Ayala School of Biological Sciences

 - W.M.
 Keck Carbon Cycle Accelerator Mass Spectrometer (KCCAMS) Facility, Department of Earth System Science

-The KCCAMS facility operates a modified 500 kV compact accelerator mass spectrometer (AMS) unit from National Electrostatics Corporation (NEC 0.5MV 1.5SDH-21 spectrometer) dedicated to measuring 14C.
+The KCCAMS facility operates a modified 500 kV compact accelerator mass spectrometer (AMS) unit from National Electrostatics Corporation (NEC 0.5MV 1.5SDH-1 spectrometer) dedicated to measuring 14C.
 The spectrometer is equipped with an in house designed 60-sample MC-SNICS Cs sputter ion source, allowing measurement of ~800 unknown samples per month.
-Target preparation for AMS dating is available as part of the facility.
+Target preparation for AMS dating is available as part of the facility: samples handled routinely include organics (plant material and bone), carbonates, water, and CO2 and CH4 in air.
 Space for processing test samples (swipes) and low-level 14C-tracer work is maintained in neighboring building within the School of Physical Sciences.
-Further, the KCCAMS facility is further equipped with several stable isotope mass spectrometers (Thermo-Finnigan Delta+), with dual inlet or continuous flow capability.
+Further, the KCCAMS facility is further equipped with two stable isotope mass spectrometers (Thermo-Finnigan Delta+), with dual inlet or continuous flow capability.
 Peripheral interfaces include an elemental analyzer for elemental and isotope analysis of carbon and nitrogen in solids, a Gasbench II for isotope analysis of CO2, a thermal combustion elemental analyzer for isotope analysis of H2O, and a pre-concentrator coupled to a gas chromatograph for isotope analysis of trace gases, including N2O and CH4.

 Contact: John Southon, Ph.D., Researcher